jflater/jared-ai-ml-lab/sql_practice/README.md

 # sql_practice — LCS Senior Living Data

 My background is in agricultural research: multi-source datasets, quality control pipelines, and communicating findings across a wide audience.
-This project is a deliberate translation of those skills into the tools and patterns used in data engineering — SQL, Python, and DuckDB.
+This project is a deliberate translation of those skills into the tools and patterns used in data engineering: SQL, Python, and DuckDB.

-The dataset is synthetic but modeled after real operational complexity.
-Six tables, realistic foreign key relationships, and the kinds of  questions that show up in actual analysis: who are the highest-acuity residents?
-Which care staff carry the heaviest load?
-What does revenue look like for residents approaching discharge?
+The dataset is synthetic but modeled after what I believe to be a real, potential organization.
+Six tables, foreign key relationships, and then the questions: who are the longest residents? who require the most complex care? what is the billing status?

 ## What This Project Demonstrates